AntiMach/osu-receptor/README.md

 - `redirect` type components use an existing file as its own.

 ## Finishing the skin
 Finally, to edit the `skin.ini` file that recognises the created files as part of the skin, all you have to do is run `osu_receptor.bat` with python 3.9 or higher installed.
 But watch out, this will edit the current `skin.ini` in your skin and may delete previous `[Mania]` settings.
-Anything that isn't a `[Mania]` section should stay the same, but if you're scared of loosing any settings, <b>please make a backup of your `skin.ini`</b>.
+Anything that isn't a `[Mania]` section should stay the same, but if you're scared of losing any settings, <b>please make a backup of your `skin.ini`</b>.

 ## Cleaning up
 If you want to cleanup the skin's files for sharing, you can get rid of the following files/folders: